head-gardener/webctf/README.md

 # WebCTF

-Simple web-server serving CTF-like tasks.
+Simple web-application serving CTF-like tasks.
 What follows is an overview of a possible deployment file structure using `nix` and `bash` scripts.

 ## backup